davidldenton/portfolio_returns/README.md

 	* % div AR = annualized div return: (1 + % div return)^(365/portfolio age in days) - 1
 1. Comparison chart
 	* The aggregate performance of the portfolio (blue line), plotted against the SPY benchmark (red line)
+	* The benchmark can be changed via the drop-down menu above the chart.

 This HTML dashboard was created with R and the flexdashboard library.
 To create a version to track your own portfolio, copy the dashboard.Rmd file and adjust the default values to match your portfolio positions.